Download Hi-Res Image »

 - ½ cup California Raisins

 - ½ chopped nuts

-- ½ cup brown sugar mixed with 2-4 tablespoons water
+- ½ cup powdered sugar mixed with 2-4 tablespoons water or milk

 - Dissolve yeast in warm water.
 Blend in milk, sugar, eggs, butter, salt, and potatoes.
 Add enough flour to make a soft dough; knead well.
 Place in greased bowl.
 Cover and let rise until doubled in bulk.

 - Roll out dough in a rectangle about ¼ inch thick.
 Spread with melted butter and sprinkle with cinnamon, brown sugar, raisins and chopped nuts.
 Roll up dough lengthwise and cut into ¾ inch slices.
 Place on greased cookie sheet.
 Cover and let rise until doubled in bulk.

 - Bake in preheated 400° F oven for 20-30 minutes.
 Ice with powdered sugar mixture while still warm.